arbal/awesome-stars/README.md

 ## JavaScript

+- [jaedle/mirror-to-gitea](https://github.com/jaedle/mirror-to-gitea) - Mirror your github repositories to your gitea server
+- [aloysius-pgast/crypto-exchanges-gateway](https://github.com/aloysius-pgast/crypto-exchanges-gateway) - Your gateway to the world of crypto !
 - [rvelhote/dnspropagation](https://github.com/rvelhote/dnspropagation) - Check the DNS records for a domain and check worldwide propagation of changes that you made.
 - [ianrenton/umid1090](https://github.com/ianrenton/umid1090) - An Unnecessary Military Interface for Dump1090
 - [mapbox/geobuf](https://github.com/mapbox/geobuf) - A compact binary encoding for geographic data.